 - SCALE IT.
 Use people to help show scale.

 - SIMPLE RULES.
 Make your image simple.
 That means, focus on a single bloom instead of an entire flower field or entire bouquet of flowers.

 - USE YOUR CAMERA’S PHOTOGRAPHIC FEATURES.
 Use a small f-stop and slower shutter speed for a greater depth of field to have more of the image of the tulip field in focus.
 Or, when focusing on a single bloom within this field, use a large f-stop and a faster shutter speed to isolate your background from your subject by making it blurry.

 - 1001 PICTURES.
 Film is cheap, digital storage even cheaper.
-Go ahead and shoot all you like.
-You will love at least 1 if you have many.
+Go ahead and shoot all the flower images you like.
+You will love at least one photo, if you have many images to choose from.

 - MAKE LEMONADE.
 When the weather is a ‘lemon’: rainy, dreary…., take advantage of it!!!
 A family huddle under an umbrella with tulips fields in the background will trigger emotions and memories.
 An early morning rainfall leaves pedals laden with glorious water drops that make great close ups.